Cold sore scab: How to get rid of them and cure it

 Here are a few other interesting facts about cold sores.

 Without additional treatment, the typical cold sore will last for 3 weeks.
 With treatment, they often clear up in a week or less.
+This should give you an idea on how long does a cold sore last.

 They can also be triggered by many different factors, including the ones listed but also pregnancy, steroidal medications (such as for asthma) and excessive alcohol consumption.